wouterpeere/GHEtool-GUI/README.md

 ## Development
 This open-source graphical user interface is maintained by the community of users and welcomes also your contribution!
-Below you can find the requirements of GHEtool GUI and in the read
+Below you can find the requirements of running GHEtool GUI yourself.
+More information about the package structure and executable-creation can be found on our [readthedocs](https://ghetool-gui.readthedocs.io/en/latest/).

 ### Requirements
 This code is tested with Python 3.10 and requires the following libraries (the versions mentioned are the ones with which the code is tested)